jameshanlon/jameshanlon.github.io/content/hex-processor.md

-The Hex processor architecture was designed by [David May](http://people.cs.bris.ac.uk/~dave) as a vehicle for teaching about how computers work at the University of Bristol.
-David provided a simulator written in C and a bootstrapping compiler written in an accompnying simple language called X. The design of Hex draws on the [Transputer architecture](https://en.wikipedia.org/wiki/Transputer) and the earlier [Simple 42](http://people.cs.bris.ac.uk/~dave/S42ISA.pdf), particulary with the use of short instruction encodings, prefixing mechanism for creating larger immediates
+The Hex processor architecture was designed by [David May](http://people.cs.bris.ac.uk/~dave) as a vehicle for teaching about how computers work at the University of Bristol, whilst being flexible enough to execute substantial programs and easily extensible.
+David provided a simulator written in C and a bootstrapping compiler written in an accompanying simple language called X. The design of Hex draws on the [Transputer architecture](https://en.wikipedia.org/wiki/Transputer) and the earlier [Simple 42](http://people.cs.bris.ac.uk/~dave/S42ISA.pdf), particulary with the use of short instruction encodings, prefixing mechanism for creating larger immediates